How to Mount Monitors for Optimal Viewing

 Can I mount multiple monitors?

-Is wall mounting better than desk mounting?
+How does wall mounting differ from desk mounting?

 Can I use a monitor mount for gaming?